 While I don’t encourage you to take this trip alone (although it was awesome and peaceful), and I am not saying I would do it again, I learned a valuable and necessary lesson: Sometimes the most beautiful things are on the other side of fear and just beyond the darkness.
 The key is to feel the fear and keep moving.
 On that terrifying portion of the drive, I also saw stars brighter than I’d ever seen in my life.
 Maybe sometimes it takes darkness to reveal what’s beautiful.

-Basically, don’t quit in darkness because there just might be something beautiful waiting for you once it’s daylight.
+So, don’t quit because it’s dark and you are afraid.
+There just might be something beautiful waiting for you once it’s daylight.